Home Products Industries Applications Solutions Support Insights Contact Us

 Causes for Low Water Pressure

-• Ruptured air bladder in the storage tank
+• The air bladder in your storage tank is ruptured.

-• Clogged carbon block, sediment, and GAC polishing filters
+• Your carbon block, sediment, and GAC polishing filters are clogged.

-• Kinks and pinches in the water line
+• There are kinks or pinches in the water line.

-• Low pressure within the reverse osmosis system tank
+• Pressure in the reverse osmosis system tank is low.

 Troubleshooting for Low Water Pressure

 1. Check if the membrane is clogged.
-Remove the drain flow restrictor and let the water flow for 10 minutes.
-It will flush the membrane.
+Take off the drain flow restrictor and let water run for 10 minutes.
+This should flush the membrane.

-2. If the membrane has not been replaced in a year, remove it and all other filters and sanitize the RO system.
-After that, replace the membrane and filters.
+3. If you haven’t replaced the membrane in a year, take it and all other filters out.
+Sanitize the RO system.
+Then, put in new filters and a new membrane.

-3. Check if the air bladder is ruptured.
-Try to fill the air using an air compressor.
-If you cannot charge and maintain six psi air, replace the storage tank.
+5. Is the air bladder ruptured?
+Try to fill it with an air compressor.
+If you can’t get it to hold six psi of air, you’ll need a new storage tank.

-5. Finally, ensure that the water pressure in your facility is between 40-60 psi.
-If not, use a booster pump to bring the pressure to the required level.
+9. Finally, confirm your facility’s water pressure is between 40-60 psi.
+If it’s not, use a booster pump to get it where it needs to be.

 2. Bad Taste of Water